Best Career Paths for People Who Love to Travel

 Teach English as a Second Language

 As much as Americans try to learn popular languages like Spanish, French, and Mandarin, there are citizens of other countries who are interested in learning how to speak English.
 Becoming a language teacher will require certification and other details depending on what countries you speak in, but it is well worth it.
 You can travel far and wide and find a position anywhere.
-From teaching school-aged children to helping business professionals, you could be learning about other cultures as you teach them about your native tongue.
+From teaching school-aged children to helping business professionals, you could be learning about other cultures as you teach them about your native tongue, like I did as an english teacher in Chiang Mai.

 If your love of travel and your need for money can’t be separated, find a way to join the two peacefully.
 By switching career paths and pursuing one of the above-mentioned positions, you have the ability to earn a living while traveling locally and abroad.
 Each career path has its own set of requirements and regulations you’ll want to review, but each provides you with the reward of being able to travel to destinations you wouldn’t have otherwise seen and touch the lives of others.